 Illion or Wilusa?

 Now that we identified what “Illyria” could mean, it would be interesting to see what is the meaning of Illion.
-The word is obviously not Greek.
-But in recent years, scholars are supporting the theory that the original name was Wilusa (wi5-lu-ša), as inscribed in the Hittite texts.
+The word is not Greek.
+In recent years, scholars have been supporting the theory that the original name was Wilusa (wi5-lu-ša), as inscribed in the Hittite texts.
 I will not go into all analogies between Wilusa and Ilion, as they are available online, but let us just say that there is compelling evidence that this was the original name of Troy.

 This is very interesting for one reason.
 We do not see another city under the Greek version of Ilion anywhere else apart from Epirus, which was under strong Greek influence from the earliest of times.